St Anne's College, Oxford

 St Anne's College is a constituent college of the University of Oxford in England.
 It was founded in 1879 and gained full college status in 1959.
 Originally a women's college, it has admitted men since 1979.
 It has some 450 undergraduate and 200 graduate students and retains an original aim of allowing women of any financial background to study at Oxford.
-A recent count shows St Anne's accepting the highest proportion of female students (55 per cent) of any college.
+It still has a student base with a higher than average proportion of female students.
 The college stands between Woodstock and Banbury roads, next to the University Parks.

 In April 2017, Helen King, a retired Metropolitan Police Assistant Commissioner, took over as Principal from Tim Gardam.
-Former members include Amanda Pritchard, Danny Alexander, Ruth Deech, Helen Fielding, William MacAskill, Simon Rattle, Tina Brown, Mr Hudson and Victor Ubogu.
+Former members include Danny Alexander, Edwina Currie, Ruth Deech, Helen Fielding, William MacAskill, Amanda Pritchard, Simon Rattle, Tina Brown, Mr Hudson and Victor Ubogu.